AllanOricil/esp32-mfa-authenticator/README.md

 ### 📚 How to setup PIN number

 #### Option 1

 1. Use this [website](https://acte.ltd/utils/randomkeygen) to create a strong secret that is exactly 32 characters long.
 Copy the value from `Encryption key 256`, which has exactly 32 characters

 <img width="708" alt="image" src="https://github.com/user-attachments/assets/571bc5f9-1c80-49a1-b1c7-61cb7974d8b2">

 2. Open this [website](https://www.devglan.com/online-tools/hmac-sha256-online) to hash your pin number.
 Add you pin number as plain text, in the first input.
-You must use numbers only because the UI doesn't support anything else yet.
+You must use numbers only because the UI doesn't support letters or symbols, and it must contain at least 6 digits.

 3. Copy the generated hash.
 It must be 64 characters long.